The Professional Concentration curriculum balances basic news courses tailored for the digital world with preparation to enter the job market.

 Full-time students can complement their academic study with a six-month job assignment as a reporter or editor at a media organization.
 Co-op is not a requirement, and students who choose it generally take an additional six months to graduate.

-Full-time students can finish the program in one year.
+Full-time students should plan to finish the program in a year-and-a-half to two years, depending on the number of courses they take each semester.
+Full-time students can finish the program in one year, however, limited courses are offered during the two summer semesters.
+Student’s opting to finish in a year might need to take directed studies and internships in order to finish in a year.
 Part-time students can take one or two courses each semester and complete the program in two or three years.

 The Professional concentration curriculum consists of nine courses plus a one-credit Intensive Reporting class for students who have no reporting experience.